sirthias/parboiled2/README.rst

         str(s) ~ zeroOrMore(' ')
       }

-      def foo = rule { "foo" | "foobar" } // implicitly matches trailing blanks
+      def foo = rule { "foobar" | "foo" } // implicitly matches trailing blanks
-      def fooNoWSP = rule { str("foo") | str("foobar") } // doesn't match trailing blanks
+      def fooNoWSP = rule { str("foobar") | str("foo") } // doesn't match trailing blanks
     }

-In this example all usages of a plain string literal in the parser rules will implicitly match trailing space characters.
+In this example all usages of a plain string literals in the parser rules will implicitly match trailing space characters.
 In order to *not* apply the implicit whitespace matching in this case simply say ``str("foo")`` instead of just ``"foo"``.